Are you looking for the ultimate 4 days in Paris itinerary?

 - Hotel Le Bellechasse Saint-Cermain (Near the Eiffel Tower!)

 Getting to Paris has never been easier or more convenient.
-However, depending on where you call home on our planet, it can make for a long travel day or night.
+However, depending on where you call home, it can make for a long travel day.

-Take the rest of the day to recoup from the long travel, rest to get caught up on lost sleep, hydrate, possibly explore the neighborhood where you are staying a bit, and have a nourishing dinner.
+Take time to recoup from the long travel, rest, and hydrate.
+Explore the neighborhood where you are staying and have a nourishing dinner.

-Feel free to change up my following suggestions from day to day to make the Ultimate 4 Days In Paris Itinerary tailored to your specific needs during the time you are visiting Paris.
+Feel free to change up my following suggestions from day to day to make this 4-day itinerary for Paris, France, tailored to your specific interests when visiting Paris.

 Day 1: Begin your 4 Days in Paris by exploring the Eiffel Tower and the Seine River